raulsanzr/DNA-Methylation/README.md

 #### Finding and annotating DMRs

-`DMRcate` is a package that allows to find and annotate DMRs from the beta values giving the design and the contrast matrices.
+`DMRcate` is a package that allows finding and annotating DMRs from the beta values given a design and a contrast matrix.
 It generates a GenomicRanges object containing the coordinates of the DMR and some statistics that support the finding.